 So today, I want to testify to the value of Hank’s stuff.

-When Jesus said, “Do not store up for yourselves treasures on earth,” I don’t think he wasn’t talking about people like Hank, who live on little and still give generously.
+When Jesus said, “Do not store up for yourselves treasures on earth,” I don’t think he was talking about people like Hank, who live on little and still give generously.

 Jesus was talking to the pampered people, like me, whose bed bugs get the royal treatment, in a world that values stuff over substance.